 (1) The due payment of moneys payable by the Treasurer under an indemnity given or entered into under section 34 is guaranteed by the State.

-(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(3) The Treasurer is to cause to be credited to the Consolidated Fund any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee under this section.
+(3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee under this section.

+[Section 35 amended by No. 77 of 2006 s.
+4 and 5(1).]

 36. Treasurer may delegate

 (1) The Treasurer may, either generally or as otherwise provided in the instrument of delegation, by instrument signed by him, delegate to the Minister —